astrotars/the-stream-swiftui/README.md

 }
 ```

-Which simply displays the message and author.
+The `FeedRow` simply displays the message and author.
 With all of those pieces put together we can now see our messages:

 ![](images/filled-profile.png)